hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 ```
 ![](https://link.storjshare.io/raw/jwtiabvp6myahg3zzf3q5zoii7la/gif/spaces/drop-box-guide/drop-box-15.gif)

 Now on to size of the list.
-It's width should just equal that of the drop-box.
+Its width should just equal that of the drop-box.
 But height?
 We don't want it too big, partly because it will be cropped, partly because long drop-down lists are bad UI anyway.

 `limits` facet is just the thing for this.
 But instead of hardcoding a limit in pixels, let's measure it in heights of the drop-box and make it configurable.
 E.g. we shouldn't expect only text to be there - maybe someone will use a list of images, and whole widget will have a more square-like appearance.

 Let's add new facet to our template.
 Unlike other facets, which were inherited, this one is new, and we should type it to restrict assignable values:
 ```
-list-pages: 5		#type [integer!]					;) max drop-list vertical size in drop-box's heights
+list-pages: 5		#type [integer!] (list-pages >= 1)		;) max drop-list height in drop-box's heights
 ```
 And then our handlers will take it into account:
 ```